$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 Threaten legal action: Not typically productive as a first step and may worsen the employment relationship.
 Save this framing for situations where you have exhausted reasonable written requests and there is a clear bad-faith pattern.

-Submit without the employer letter using alternative evidence: Viable for standard cases with clean records.
+Submit without the employer letter using alternative evidence: Possible for standard cases with clean records, but there is no guarantee of acceptance.
 The more comprehensive your alternative evidence bundle, the stronger the application.
-The statutory declaration is a key component.
+A statutory declaration may be useful where appropriate.

 Hire an immigration solicitor: Worth considering if the employer non-cooperation is connected to a broader employment dispute, if you have a previous refusal, or if your fact pattern is complex.
 The solicitor's formal correspondence can sometimes move an uncooperative HR department faster than a direct employee request.